1978 Pittsburgh Steelers season: Week 1: at Buffalo Bills

-The Steelers came into the season opener as heavy favorites over the Buffalo Bills.
+The Steelers came into the season opener as heavy favorites over the Buffalo Bills, who were 2–12 in 1976 and 3-11 in 1977.
 The Steel Curtain defense was dominant early, holding the Bills to just 59 total yards and only six first downs in first three quarters of play.
 New defensive coordinator George Perles employed the blitz to a much greater degree than the team had in the past.
-Bills quarterback Joe Ferguson, who was coming off a knee injury suffered in the pre-season, struggled with just three completions and 20 yards on ten passing attempts before being pulled from the game.
+Bills quarterback Joe Ferguson, who was coming off a knee injury suffered in the exhibition season, struggled with just three completions and 20 yards on ten passing attempts before being pulled from the game.

 Meanwhile, the Steelers scored two second-quarter touchdowns, the first coming on a throw from Terry Bradshaw to John Stallworth.
 Stallworth caught three passes of twenty yards or longer in the Steelers first two possessions.
 The Steelers second score came on a one-yard plunge by Franco Harris.
 When the Steelers scored again on a Sidney Thornton rush at the start of the fourth quarter to go up 21–0, the game appeared to be all but over.

-However, Bill Munson came into the game in relief of Ferguson and sparked the Bills to two quick scores that brought the Bills to within 11 points.
+However, Seahawks castoff Bill Munson came into the game in relief of Ferguson and sparked the Bills, playing their first game under new coach Chuck Knox, to two quick scores that brought the Bills to within 11 points.
 The Steelers put the game away with a 73-yard drive capped by Bradshaw's second touchdown of the game.